NOAA Hurricane Hunters: Aircraft

 The Gulfstream IV-SP is a high altitude jet that can fly up to 45,000 feet.
-The G-IV crew is similar to the WP-3 and includes pilots, engineers, technicians, and a flight meteorologists (Flight Director).
+The G-IV crew is similar to the WP-3 and includes NOAA Corps aviators, engineers, technicians, and a flight meteorologists (Flight Director).

-The G-IV flies around the periphery of both tropical and winter storms, including hurricanes, and transmits dropsondes in order to gather data about the surrounding environment.
+The G-IV flies around the periphery of both tropical and winter storms, including hurricanes, and deploys dropsondes in order to gather data about the surrounding environment.
 This information is used to help predict the path of hurricanes.
 Dropsonde transmissions are collected and checked by an on-board Flight Director, who then transmits the data to the National Centers for Environmental Prediction (NCEP) and the National Hurricane Center (NHC) for analysis.

 The G-IV serves the NCEP Winter Storm Reconnaissance program in order to better predict the location and intensity of winter storms that affect the United States.
 During winter storm reconnaissance, air chemistry measurements are also taken from the upper troposphere.
 These flights are typically flown from Honolulu, Anchorage, or Yokota AB, Japan.